CWood-sdf/banana.nvim/README.md

 ## Api

-The api is modeled very closely after the browser api, some extra functions might come later that make it also possible to use similar to jquery.
-Currently most of banana's internal api functions are listed as public, but start with an underscore; thus there are two rules for the api:
+The api is modeled very closely after the browser api, some extra functions might come later that make it also possible to use similar to jquery and/or htmx.
+Currently most of banana's internal api functions are listed as public, but start with an underscore; thus there are two rules for using the lua api:

-- _NEVER_ use a function that starts with an underscore
+- never use a function that starts with an underscore
-- _ONLY_ use the api functions, never use a property.
+- only use the api functions, never use a property.
 To be safe, only use : for field access

 ### Extra api functions